scepter7/homesentry/README.md

 For software to function, you have to have camera device connected.

+Stable and fast Internet connection is also recommended.
+Slow Internet connection may result in delays and frames being sent in wrong order.

 ## Usage
 Run `python main.py`.
 This will run a server, which awaits commands from user.
 Usage and configuration of Telegram bot is described [here](https://github.com/eliasxyz/pytelebot).